oliverturner/mrsravoon.uk/pages/about.md

   key: About
   order: 1
 ---
+{% import "components/macros.njk" as macros with context %}

-Like many, my acquaintance with MRS RAVOON came via John Julius Norwich and his wonderful *[Christmas Crackers](https://johnsandoe.com/product/the-ultimate-christmas-cracker/)*.
+Like many, my acquaintance with {{ macros.ravoon() }} came via John Julius Norwich and his wonderful *[Christmas Crackers](https://johnsandoe.com/product/the-ultimate-christmas-cracker/)*.
 There, he credited fellow commonplace compiler [Linda Kelly](https://oldsite.johnsandoe.com/product/consolations-a-commonplace-book/) with introducing him, before presenting the author, the peculiarly obscure Paul Dehn.

 I say "peculiarly obscure", because considering the breadth of his accomplishments – screenwriter, critic, librettist, soldier, spy and, of course, poet – he ought to be far better known.
 Indeed, it's strange that Norwich makes no mention of them: it's not as though he dallied in these areas.
 As a screenwriter he won both an Oscar and a BAFTA; as a critic he wrote for three national newspapers; as a librettist his works were performed before international audiences; as a soldier he attained the rank of major; as a spy he trained alongside Ian Fleming and Kim Philby and conducted missions in occupied France; as a poet, Philip Larkin selected his _Armistice_ for inclusion in *[The Oxford Book of Twentieth Century English Verse](https://blackwells.co.uk/bookshop/product/9780198121374?gC=5a105e8b&gclid=EAIaIQobChMIt5fflOm96gIVVOvtCh11Pgs8EAQYASABEgI26_D_BwE)*.
 Maybe the list was simply overwhelming: perhaps if he had restricted himself to penning one of the most famous dialogues in film history he would be a household name.